Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 There are so many creative ways to use a sex position wedge, position aid, or other types of sex furniture.
 Here are just a few of my faves.

 This is perhaps the most obvious use for a piece of sex furniture such as a sex position wedge.
 It is, presumably, what they were originally designed for.
-But whether you’re having penis-in-vagina, anal, or strap-on sex, a sex position wedge or ramp can make it easier and more comfortable to get into all kinds of positions.
+But whether you’re having penis-in-vagina, anal, or strap-on sex, a wedge or ramp can make it easier and more comfortable to get into all kinds of sexual positions.

 I hear they can be particularly good for missionary position vaginal sex, raising the receiver’s hips to allow for deeper penetration and more precise G-spot stimulation.
 They’re also great for legs-up positions and for cushioning the knees during receiver-on-top positions.